 In the long run, this incessant preaching will benefit your safety culture.
 Product advertisers will often claim that the message must be seen between three to seven times before the message is absorbed.
 This is called "effective frequency."

-Aviation hazard reporting systems remain a critical component to every SMS program.
 Anonymous reporting is great when employees truly wish to remain unknown.
 However, this isn't always beneficial to the safety team.
 There are often cases when more information must be gathered during the risk management investigation phase.
-Anonymous reporting become a burden to the safety team when more information is required.
+Anonymous reporting becomes a burden to the safety team when more information is required.

-With this knowledge, it is important that safety managers communicate the difference between anonymous reporting and confidential reporting.
+With this knowledge, safety managers must communicate the difference between anonymous reporting and confidential reporting.

-Make sure that anonymous and confidential reporting is highlighted in your airline or airport's safety policy.
+Make sure that anonymous and confidential reporting is highlighted in your aviation SMS safety policy.
 When these topics are promoted by top management, employees may be skeptical at first; therefore, encourage top management to reinforce anonymous and confidential reporting in your safety newsletters.
 Proactive safety managers will prepare "canned articles" for operational department heads to publish in safety newsletters under the department head's name.
 This keeps the department "on message" and allows the safety team control over safety content.

-Finally, encourage all employees to submit confidential reports whenever possible.
+Finally, encourage all employees to submit confidential safety reports whenever possible.
 This allows the safety team to follow up and manage organizational risk more effectively.
 If you remember, confidential does not mean "anonymous;" therefore, the safety team can contact the reporter for more information during the investigative process.

-And how does a confidential reporting system save lives?
-Most employees won't report freely and honestly when their reports are transparent for the entire airline or airport.
+How does a confidential reporting system save lives?
+Most employees won't report freely and honestly when their reports are transparent for the entire organization.
 And the report that was not reported may be the one that makes a difference between life and death.